Lazar Stojsavljević: Newport County

+Vojvodina

 In January 2020, he signed for Vojvodina on a contract until January 2024.
 On 27 August 2020, in order to gain more first-team experience, Stojsavljević joined fellow Serbian SuperLiga side, Rad on a six-month loan deal and went onto make his debut during a 3–1 victory over Napredak Kruševac.

+AS Trenčín

 On 5 September 2021, Stojsavljević joined Slovak side, AS Trenčín and was immediately loaned out to second-tier side Dubnica, where he made his debut during a 1–0 home defeat to Dukla Banská Bystrica.
 Stojsavljević returned to AS Trenčín towards the end of October that year, eventually making his club debut during a Slovak Cup fourth round tie against TJD Príbelce, playing the full 90 minutes in the 3–0 victory.

+Sochi

+On 20 February 2025, Stojsavljević signed with Sochi in Russia.
+On 11 September 2025, he left Sochi by mutual consent.

+Spartak Trnava

+On 15 September 2025, it was announced that Stojsavljević would be returning to Slovakia, this time to FC Spartak Trnava.